Chill Guy: Legacy

 At the end of 2024, the artwork was regarded as one of the top ten best memes of 2024 by the American newspaper USA Today, and one of the top eight best by the Indian digital media company ScoopWhoop.
 The piano piece "Hinoki Wood" by Gia Margaret, often paired with the meme on social media, peaked at the number two spot of the TikTok Billboard Top 50 for the week of December 7, 2024.
 A sample of "Hinoki Wood" was used by the hip hop group 41 to make their song "Chill Guy", named after the artwork.
 The song, which had a "laid-back" tone compared to the drill music the group traditionally made, became one of their most successful, and was partially responsible for inspiring them to switch away from drill.
-Sometime after the controversies surrounding $CHILLGUY, Banks began the sale of plush toys of the artwork.

-On December 15, 2024, after 2 to 1 win against Manchester City, Manchester United player Amad Diallo referenced the meme in a post-game interview, stating "I have been working so hard every day to have this moment, to live this moment, and I am so happy the team is very happy with me because I am a chill guy."
+Sometime after the immediate controversies surrounding $CHILLGUY, Banks began the sale of plush toys of the artwork, including a collaboration with Canadian collectables company Youtooz.
 From April 11 to May 5, 2025, a Chill Guy-themed pop-up retail existed at Festival Walk shopping center in Hong Kong.
 The event, which claimed to be official, included inflatables and sculptures of the artwork, as well as sold clothing and collectable items with the artwork on it.